MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-defender-for-endpoint.md

 #customer intent: I want to understand endpoint detection and response (EDR) capabilities provided by Defender for Servers plan, and what EDR solutions are available.
 ---

-# Overview: Endpoint detection and response
+# Overview - Endpoint detection and response

 The Defender for Servers plan in Microsoft Defender for Cloud integrates endpoint detection and response (EDR) protection for supported machines.
 Defender for Servers: